sudorandom/kmcd.dev/content/posts/2025/cover-art/index.md

 This new process feels right.
 With this setup, I may decide to use `primitive` on different kinds of source images if a post is about something visual, but for now I'm pretty happy with how this has turned out.
 It's more personal, and there's a fun element of surprise in seeing what the code comes up with each time.
 It feels less like a shortcut and more like my own little art machine.

 Here's a gallery of the art this process has helped create.
+Note that not all of these images look amazing.
+I plan on generating images until I find one that I like well enough.

 {{< gallery "example-*.svg" >}}